-Conditional Admitted students are applicants who are temporarily assigned to this status because of deficiencies in their academic backgrounds.
-For example, students who are below the required GPA or below the required entrance exams scores.
+Conditional admitted students are applicants who are temporarily assigned to this status because of deficiencies in their academic backgrounds.
+For example, students who are below the required GPA or below the required entrance exam scores.
 The terms of conditions will be specified in the notification of admission and may include, but not limited to, maintaining a specific GPA or a number of credits.
 Students admitted under conditional status are not eligible for University assistantships or fellowships.
 Students may remain in conditional admission status for one calendar year.

-Provisional Admitted students are applicants who are temporarily assigned to this status because of an incomplete application.
+Provisional admitted students are applicants who are temporarily assigned to this status because of an incomplete application.
 The provisions will be specified in the notification of admission and may include, but are not limited to, a required final transcript, missing entrance exam score or requiring specific courses.
 Students may be in provisional admission status for one semester.

 Unclassified students are not formally pursuing a graduate degree.
 For example, students

-- taking prerequisites or to enhance academic potential before applying to a degree/certificate program,
+- Taking prerequisites or to enhance academic potential before applying to a degree/certificate program